Occurring over a short time or rapidly changing. Often refers to pain that occurs suddenly.

 Physical Therapist or Physical Therapy.

 How much or how far a joint can bend.
-May be active – caused by a patient’s own muscles – or passive – caused by an outside force.
+It may be active – caused by a patient’s own muscles – or passive – caused by an outside force.

 Part of the pelvis just above the coccyx and below the lumbar spine.
 (The sacrum is actually a collection of five fused vertebrae.)